Analyzing EVgo's Unusual Options Activity | Benzinga

 Analyzing EVgo's Unusual Options Activity

-On Friday, shares of EVgo (NASDAQ:EVGO) saw unusual options activity.
-After the option alert, the stock price moved up to $10.3.
+Shares of EVgo (NASDAQ:EVGO) saw some unusual options activity on Wednesday.
+Following the unusual option alert, the stock price moved down to $10.67.

 - Sentiment: BEARISH